roobenweb/roobenweb/_posts/blog/2024-02-14-improving-design-free.markdown

 image: /assets/img/mobile-friendly.png
 ---

-Something I'm trying to improve on as an online marketer is writing more.
-In the past I've created a lot of websites & web projects but I never end up posting about them..
-Now that I'm getting a little more serious about web design I've started realizing the benefits so here it is.
+One of the things I've been focusing on in my marketing efforts is writing more content.
+In the past I've created a lot of websites & application but I never end up posting about them.
+Now that I'm getting a little more serious about what I'm trying to do I've started realizing the benefits so here it is.

 ## Improving My Websites Design
 The goal for today was to improve my websites design.